samdotxml/git-switcherly/README.md

 :------------ | :-------------| :-------------|
 :heavy_check_mark: | :heavy_check_mark: |  :no_entry:

+## Dependencies
+For the script to work you need following things installed on your computer:
+- Git (Obviously)
+- PIP-Packages from `requirements.txt`

 ## Why?
 Git Switcherly is a simple tool I wrote.
 I always had issues switching accounts on my Windows-Computer.
 I quickly sought for the best practices in regard to GitHub account management on a single PC.
 Upon looking at some tutorials, the whole (tedious) process annoyed me.
 I wrote a little tool that makes my life much easier.
 Maybe someone else's too.